Frederick Bailey Deeming: Windsor murder

-In November 1891, Deeming (still using the name Williams) took Mather to Australia in the German steamship Kaiser Wilhelm II.
+In November 1891, Deeming (still using the name Williams) took Mather to Australia in the German steamship Kaiser Wilhelm II - she talked to fellow passengers about her family in Rainhill during the long voyages and their evidence would later prove vital.
+Deeming's behaviour as Mr. Williams also attracted considerable attention during the voyage.
+When interviewed later by the police, many passengers stated they "detested Williams, [but] all agreed he had treated his wife in a loving and considerate manner".

 They arrived in Melbourne on 15 December 1891.
-Deeming rented a house on Andrew Street in Windsor, a suburb of Melbourne.
-On 24 December or early on 25 December 1891, he murdered Mather and buried her under the hearthstone of one of the bedrooms, covering the body with cement.
-He had paid a month's rent in advance, giving the name Mr. Drewn, but almost immediately left the property.
+Deeming rented a house on Andrew Street in Windsor, a suburb of the city.
+He paid a month's rent in advance, giving the name Mr. Drewn.
 The owner, nearby butcher John Stamford, had been happy to rent to the man, because of his air of respectability, and at first, had not even known the man's name.
+As was testified to at the inquest into Mather's death, early in 1892 a man (answering Mr. Williams's description and then staying at the Cathedral Hotel in Swanston Street in the city as Mr. Duncan) had auctioned a variety of household goods, possibly wedding presents, in the city.

+On 24 December or early on 25 December 1891, he fractured Mather's skull in several places and cut her throat, the latter deemed to be the most likely cause of death at her autopsy.
+He buried her under the hearthstone of one of the bedrooms, covering the body with cement and leaving the property very soon afterwards.
+As emerged at the inquest, he wrote an affectionate letter (as Albert Williams) to Mather's mother several days after Mather's murder.
+Before or after the murder he also found time to approach Holt's Matrimonial Agency (as Duncan), wishing to meet a young lady with matrimonial intentions, and to swindle a local Melbourne jeweller.

 On 3 March 1892 a prospective tenant of the Windsor house complained of "a disagreeable smell" in the second bedroom.
 The owner and estate agent later raised the hearthstone to investigate whereupon the smell became so overpowering "they found themselves barely able to breathe".
-The police were called and Mather's body found.
-A postmortem conducted on 4 March found that although her skull had been fractured by several blows, the most likely cause of death was that her throat had been cut.
+The police were called and Mather's body found, with a postmortem following on 4 March.

+Jack the Ripper?

 Publicity surrounding the gruesome finding of Mather's body was considerable.
-Within a few days, The Age newspaper had connected the murder to the Whitechapel murders of London:
+On 5 March The Age newspaper had connected the murder to the Whitechapel murders by 'Jack the Ripper' in east London from August to November 1888: